iAndrea-DEV/Personal-Portfolio/README.md

 <h2> Description</h2>
 <p>
 <br>
 This repository contains all of my personal projects and developments related to/in computer science.
-The only exception is the link to the Personal Project animation.
+The only exception is the YouTube video link to the unedited Personal Project animation.
 The projects/developments span a time of 3 years and have been written in a variety of programming (C#, Python, JavaScript & Java) and markup languages (HTML & CSS).
 Two commits are algorithm problem sets developed diagrammatically as flowcharts.
 </p>

 <p>